zilexa/deadbeef-config-layout/README.md

 By default the Wave Spectrum has a white background to match the default Ubuntu Budgie Pocillo theme.
 To get the dark theme, you must select Arc-Dark for your system first:

-1. Budgie Menu > Budgie Desktop Settings > Widgets: Select Arc-Dark
+1. Budgie Menu > Budgie Desktop Settings > Widgets: Select Pocillo-Dark or Arc-Dark.
 2. DeadBeef > Right click the wave spectrum > Configure > Background (top right) > Custom + > fill in #383c4a and hit Tab or Enter.